Side Effects for Vyvanse

 - Fingers or toes may feel numb, cool, painful

 - Fingers or toes may change color from pale, to blue, to red

-Call your doctor right away if your child has any signs of unexplained wounds appearing on fingers or toes while taking Vyvanse.
+Call your doctor right away if you have or your child has any of these signs or symptoms or develops unexplained wounds on fingers or toes while taking Vyvanse.

 Who should not take Vyvanse?

 Your child should not take Vyvanse if he or she is taking or has taken within the past 14 days an anti-depressant called a monoamine oxidase inhibitor (MAOI) or is allergic to, or had a reaction to other stimulant medicines.

 What are the most common side effects of Vyvanse?

 The most common side effects reported in studies of Vyvanse were: anxiety, decreased appetite, diarrhea, dizziness, dry mouth, irritability, loss of appetite, nausea, trouble sleeping, upper stomach pain, vomiting, and weight loss.